Newborn development at 1-2 months: what’s happening

-- Play with your newborn: this helps your baby’s brain to grow and helps her learn about the world.
+- Play with your newborn: this helps your baby’s brain to grow and helps your baby learn about the world.
 It also strengthens the bond between the two of you.

 - Give your baby tummy time: start with 1-2 minutes and build up to 10-15 minutes several times a day.
 Tummy time builds your baby’s head, neck and upper body strength.
-Your baby needs these muscles to lift his head, crawl and pull himself up to stand when he’s older.
-Always watch your baby during tummy time and put him on his back to sleep.
+Your baby needs these muscles to lift their head, crawl and pull themselves up to stand when they’re older.
+Always watch your baby during tummy time and put your baby on their back to sleep.

 - Try baby massage: baby massage is a great way to bond with your baby.
-It can also be relaxing and soothing if your newborn is cranky.
+It can also be relaxing and soothing if your baby is cranky.

 Sometimes your baby won’t want to do some of these things – for example, they might be too tired or hungry.
 Your baby will use baby cues to let you know when they’ve had enough and what they need.

 Newborn crying and how to respond

 Sometimes you’ll know why your baby is crying.
-When you respond to crying – for example, by feeding your baby if he’s hungry – he feels more comfortable and safe.
+When you respond to crying – for example, by feeding your baby if they’re hungry – they feel more comfortable and safe.